ccloli/E-Hentai-Downloader/README.md

 ## Should Be Noticed

-- If you are using the latest Tampermonkey Beta, or received a warning of _"A userscript wants to access a cross-origin resource"_ from Tampermonkey, please **Allow All** or turn off "@connect-src mode" at setting page.
+- If you are using the latest Tampermonkey, or received a warning of _"A userscript wants to access a cross-origin resource"_ from Tampermonkey, please **Allow All** or turn off "@connect-src mode" at setting page.
 For more info, [see details here](https://github.com/ccloli/E-Hentai-Downloader/wiki/Cross-origin-request-warning-from-Tampermonkey)
-- Dolphin Browser doesn't support blob URL, so this script cannot be run in Tampermonkey for Dolphin
-- UC Browser doesn't support blob, so this script cannot be run in Tampermonkey for UC
+- If you received a message about out of memory on Firefox, or file not found on Chrome, [see solution here](https://github.com/ccloli/E-Hentai-Downloader/wiki/Can't-make-Zip-file-successfully)
 - ViolentMonkey doesn't support timeout, final URL and download progress
-- Opera 12- doesn't support blob URL, and if generated as data URL, it may crash, so we won't support it
-- TrixIE (for IE) is too old and its `GM_xhr` cannot handle large content, so we won't support it
 - Single-thread download mode is removed in 1.18, if you need it, roll back to [old version](https://github.com/ccloli/E-Hentai-Downloader/releases/tag/v1.17.4)
 - You can also have a look at [E-Hentai Image Viewing Limits](https://github.com/ccloli/E-Hentai-Downloader/wiki/E%E2%88%92Hentai-Image-Viewing-Limits)
 - Most of archive may have a torrent download.
 You can download archive with torrent to get stable download experience, get bonus content (most in cosplay gallery), earn GP and credit, and reduce the pressure of E-Hentai original servers (though it's a P2P site)

+Here are some compatible information, which is not important.

+- Tampermonkey use a dirty way to give `GM_xhr.response` content (transfer String to ArrayBuffer everytime), so it'll stuck for 1~3 seconds after downloaded image (depend on your device), and if you are using Firefox, it's better to use GreaseMonkey
+- Dolphin Browser (Android) doesn't support blob URL, so this script cannot be run in Tampermonkey for Dolphin
+- UC Browser (Android) doesn't support blob constructor, so this script cannot be run in Tampermonkey for UC
+- Opera 12- doesn't support blob URL, and if generated as data URL, it may crash, so we won't support it
+- TrixIE (for IE) is too old and its `GM_xhr` cannot handle large content, so we won't support it

 ## Warning And Limitation